YuanziX/beatify-core/README.md

-# userAuth
+# beatify-core

 ## Overview

-**userAuth** is a baseline project designed to explore and learn the fundamentals of backend development and user authentication.
+**beatify-core** is a baseline project designed to explore and learn the fundamentals of backend development and user authentication.
 This project serves as a practical learning tool to understand how to implement basic authentication mechanisms, manage user sessions, and interact with a database in a backend environment.

 ## Features that I wish to implement